hamaguchikosuke/HDBCellSCAN/README.md

 Please write down this path and add python path (see How2Use_HDBCellSCAN.m) so that MATLAB can reach to HDBSCAN packages.

-4. Go to Github website
+4. Go to Github [HDBCellSCAN](https://github.com/hamaguchikosuke/HDBCellSCAN) page.

 5. Download HDBCellScan package and unzip the downloaded folder.
 Hereafter, I assume that HDBCellSCAN is extracted in \<RootDir\>=C:\home\GitHub\HDBCellSCAN

 6. To confirm HDBSCAN package itself is working in Python, install and launch Spyder from Anaconda.
-Open C:\home\GitHub\HDBCellSCAN\hdbscan_test20171017.py and run this code.
+Open C:\home\GitHub\HDBCellSCAN\hdbscan_test20171017.py and run each section of the code.
-If you face any errors of missing package, install it from Anaconda.
+You may face errors of missing package, then please install it from Anaconda.

 ### Run HDBCellSCAN ###
 7. Start MATLAB, move to \<RootDir\>.